Dekay27/Dekay27/README.md

 If you have any questions, feedback, or collaboration opportunities, please feel free to reach out to me.
 You can contact me via email at [dannykumah27@gmail.com](mailto:dannykumah27@gmail.com) or connect with me on LinkedIn at [Daniel Kumah](https://www.linkedin.com/in/danielkumah).

-Thank you for visiting my Data Analysis Portfolio!
-I hope you find my projects informative and insightful.
+Thank you for visiting my GitHub!
+I hope you find ways I could serve you or collaborate.